-Here are five budget-friendly tips for those visiting Sri Lanka.
+Here are 5 budget-friendly travel tips for visiting Sri Lanka

 1. Eat Where The Locals Eat

 The one thing you will be sure to find dirt cheap in Sri Lanka is food – but you have to go to the right places.
 When you see a hole in the wall restaurant with dirty walls and long tables packed with locals, it’s often a great place to get cheap but tasty food.
 We found street markets and small restaurants (who didn’t have menus) to give gigantic servings, so a good advice is to order one plate to share.
 Another thing worth noting is that when ordering curry meals, you will also get free rice refills – vegetarian meals are the cheapest options, fish and seafood is slightly more expensive and chicken costs a bit more.

 The transport will either end up being the most expensive or the cheapest part of your trip.
 For us, it turned out to be the most expensive – trains are dirt cheap (because they’re government run), but on holidays you need to have booked your tickets weeks in advance, or it will be completely booked up or a ride from hell.
 Buses are also cheap but are the most uncomfortable ways of travel – chances are you will have to stand up for 8 hours bumping into someone else’s armpit, as drivers cram the buses full of people and then hurtle around at ferocious speeds, slamming on the brakes.
 Trust us, we’ve been there… So whenever possible, book train tickets in advance and travel outside of holidays, because they are very busy in Sri Lanka – the train rides are beautiful, so taking the Observation car is definitely recommended.